NEW: TrafficID now available. See WHO is visiting your website. Unlimited free trial.

 What Are Citations in SEO?

-A local citation refers to any online mention of your business’s name, address, and phone number (NAP).
-These citations can be found on websites, apps, social platforms, and business directories — essentially, anywhere your business information is displayed online.
+In SEO, a “citation” refers to any online mention of your business name, address, and phone number (commonly called NAP).
+They can be found on websites, apps, social platforms, review sites, and business directories — essentially, anywhere your business information is displayed online.

 Structured Citations

-Structured citations follow a consistent format like business listings in directories or review sites such as Yelp, Yellow Pages, and Google My Business.
-These citations display your NAP information in a standard structure.
+Structured citations follow a consistent format like business listings in directories such as Yellow Pages and Google My Business.
+These citations display your NAP information in a consistent, structured format.

 Unstructured Citations